ha-nso-li/COCOAnnotator/README.en.md

 # COCOAnnotator

-This is a tool that creates, edits, manages custom annotation dataset files in the [COCO dataset](https://cocodataset.org/) format for object detection.
+This is a tool that creates, edits, manages custom annotation dataset files in [COCO dataset](https://cocodataset.org/) format for object detection.

 ## Features